gisjuanklunaster/SayHello/README.md

 - Prototypal inheritance

 ## How it works?
 All you need to import into your project is SayHello.js (inside src/).
-Source Folder contains an example in src/index.html. app.js contains two examples of how this can be used.
+Source Folder contains an example in src/index.html.
+On the other hand, app.js contains two examples of how this library can be used.

 It's so simple of using as the two following lines:
 ```